Leoocast/horde-game/docs/goblin_cards.md

 This document records the PvE behavior used by the game.
 Card JSON is the rules source of truth; this file explains intentional deviations from tabletop Magic and the expected presentation.

+`engineSupport: "pending"` and “not active in matches” are not identical.
+A Horde activated ability may normalize to a valid engine effect but still have no automated policy that decides when to use it. `scripts/lint-decks.mjs` is the source of truth for explicit WIP markers; the notes below also call out valid-but-uninvoked Horde activations.

 ## Goblin Token

 - Copies remain visually stacked by definition and arrival grouping.